-- 6.8 Policies also took account of local objectives identified by residents and businesses insofar that they were reasonable and deliverable.
-Measures were included to encourage highway improvements, where possible, safeguard existing employment areas and prevent the proliferation of further 'fast-food outlets'.
-Steps to increase open space and wildlife habitats were included to develop a Green Infrastructure Network.
-Following this process, a series of policies were tested through a second round of consultation. - 6.9 A more detailed level 2 questionnaire was sent to all households in the Parish in June 2018 asking for views on the proposed Vision Statement, objectives and draft policies. - 6.10 A total of 432 completed questionnaires were received from the 2865 households in the Parish.
-Statistically this means that the results have confidence intervals of better than + or- 5% at 95% confidence levels. - 6.11 Detailed information on the results of the questionnaire can be found in Appendix 5.
-In summary, there was strong support for the Vision Statement (13.9% disagreeing with the statement), objectives and policies on housing, infrastructure and the environment. - 6.12 Providing new housing was the most contentious issue although 83.1% acknowledged that more dwellings would need to be accommodated in the Parish.
-There was less consensus regarding site preferences.
-A number of respondents advocated the use of 'brownfield' land (22.2%) with almost 39% opposed to any housing development. - 6.13 The continued absence of a housing target for the Parish or any information on local housing needs led NP members to conclude that further work was needed to improve its evidence base.
+- 6.17 The continued absence of a housing target for the Parish or any information on local housing needs led NP members to conclude that further work was needed to improve its evidence base.
 This was regarded as essential given that the District Council was engaged in an extensive Green Belt review to identify land capable of meeting its outstanding housing requirements and needs beyond 2030.
-Its task was complicated by changes to the government's housing methodology, a requirement for it to accommodate some of the housing needs of the conurbation authorities and for housing needs evidence at a district/ parish level. - 6.14 The NP Steering Group therefore took advantage of technical support packages to commission three studies using consultants (AECOM). - independently assess potential housing sites; - examine housing needs and numbers; - examine design characteristics in the parish. - 6.15 A further study was undertaken by the Steering Group to garner support for the designation of local green spaces as part of a Green Infrastructure Strategy for the Parish.
+Its task was complicated by changes to the government's housing methodology, a requirement for it to accommodate some of the housing needs of the conurbation authorities and for housing needs evidence at a district/parish level. - 6.18 The NP Steering Group therefore took advantage of technical support packages to commission three studies using consultants (AECOM)12. - independently assess potential housing sites; - examine housing needs and numbers; - examine design characteristics in the parish. - 6.19 A further study was undertaken by the Steering Group to garner support for the designation of local green spaces as part of a Green Infrastructure Strategy for the Parish.
 Information on each of these studies can be found in the next chapter with full details provided in the Appendices 8, 9, 12 and 13.